BalancedLight/DyingLightAudioTools/README.md

 ## First-Time Setup

+### Via Releases
+1. Download the executable
+2. Run it!

+If you get an alert from Windows Security or another antimalware executable, ignore it.
+Antimalware engines do not like packed Python executables!
+If you still feel uncomfortable, you can run via Python below.

+### Via Python
 1. Install a normal Windows Python build with `tkinter` support.
 Python from the Microsoft Store alias alone is usually not enough.
 2. Open the app once and let it remember your paths in `settings.json`.
 3. For DL1 raw-audio builds, point `DLDT Root` at the Dying Light Developer Tools folder.